Living, Working, Musing & Misadventures in Greece

 There is a quartet of songs that bring me to tears, though by nature I am not a weepy person.
-I didn’t understand the lyrics of three upon hearing them the first time, as I understood very little Greek back then, but I believe music has the ability to transcend boundaries and touch people on many levels.
+I didn’t understand the lyrics of three upon hearing them the first time, as I knew little or no Greek back then, but I believe music has the ability to transcend boundaries.

 Κομμάτια/Kommatia (Pieces)